la2050/challenge/_2020/learn/refresh-youth-center.md

   variety of ethnic and socioeconomic backgrounds, our team are positioned to make a dynamic and lasting impact within our L.A. communities through our programs.
-Please explain how you will define and measure success for your project.: >+ Through our programming we seek to achieve the following results:
+Please explain how you will define and measure success for your project.: > Through our programming we seek to achieve the following results:

-  *See an improvement in grades and group participation.
+  •See an improvement in grades and group participation.
 The majority of the youth that enroll in our programs are dealing with neglect, suffering from abandonment, peer pressure (sexual activity, drug use, alcohol use, gang exposure, and bullying), single-parent homes being maintained by grandparents